Deploy an External Load Balancer with Oracle Cloud Native Environment

 Administrators can use a configuration file to simplify creating and managing environments and modules.
 The configuration file, written in valid YAML syntax, includes all information about creating the environments and modules.
 Using a configuration file saves repeated entries of various Platform CLI command options.

-Note: If entering more than one control plane node in the myenvironment.yaml when configuring the Oracle Cloud Native Environment, then olcnectl requires a load balancer entry.
-The load balancer details for the free lab environment is the Oracle Cloud Infrastructure Load Balancer).
-The entry is a new argument (load-balancer: <enter-your-OCI-LB-ip-here>) in the myenvironment.yaml.
+Note: When entering more than one control plane node in the myenvironment.yaml when configuring the Oracle Cloud Native Environment, then the Platform CLI requires a load balancer entry as a new argument (load-balancer: <enter-your-load-balancer-ip-here>) in the configuration file.

-The free lab environment completes the following preparatory steps during deployment on the operator node, which allows the oci command to succeed.
+The deployment playbook completes the following preparatory steps on the operator node during deployment, which allows using the OCI CLI to succeed.

 • Install Oracle Cloud Infrastructure CLI.